Types and Differences of Brakes for Sports Bicycles

 Unlike caliper brakes, V-brakes are not arched, so they can be used with larger tires.
 The mechanism of a V-brake is the same as that of a caliper brake, since it brakes by clamping the rim, but the V-brake is said to have higher stopping power than a caliper brake, since the caliper has more travel and more leverage.

-They are also widely used in MTB and MTB-based cross bikes because of their structural resistance to mud clogging and strong braking force.
+They are also widely used in MTB and MTB-based hybrid bikes because of their structural resistance to mud clogging and strong braking force.

 Race-grade complete bikes are gradually shifting to disc brakes, which have similar features, but considering the price, V-brakes will be the mainstream for several years in low-cost MTB systems.